davidyen1124/suear-mjpeg-over-adb/README.md

 ## Notes / troubleshooting

-- If the server says “no frame yet”, start live preview in the Suear app (so the phone is actually receiving the UDP stream).
+- If `/mjpeg` stays blank, start live preview in the Suear app (so the phone is actually receiving the UDP stream).
 - If `adb forward` succeeds but no bytes arrive, the on-device tools (`tcpdump`, `nc`) may be missing, or `su` may be denied.
 - The capture file is created on-device at `/data/local/tmp/suear-stream-<forwardPort>.pcap`.